rhburrows/raincoat/README.markdown

 the case of `pre-commit` it is the difference between the files that are currently staged and the `HEAD` commit.

+If the `call` method returns `false` then the operation will be unsuccessful and git will not proceed.
+If it returns `true` the hook will have a `0` exit status so git can continue.

 ## TODO

 * Add support for additional git-hooks